With this document you can:

 Strengths and limitations

-When commissioning the GSGB, the Gambling Commission (the Commission) weighed a range of strengths and limitations of the new approach.
+When commissioning the GSGB, the Gambling Commission weighed up a range of strengths and limitations of the new approach.
 These are summarised in this section.

 Strengths